freechat-fun/freechat/freechat-sdk/typescript/PromptApi.md

 const apiInstance = new .PromptApi(configuration);

 let body:.PromptApiClonePromptRequest = {
-  // string | The referenced promptId
+  // number | The referenced promptId
-  promptId: "promptId_example",
+  promptId: 1,
 };

 apiInstance.clonePrompt(body).then((data:any) => {